jkaewprateep/player_curser_input/README.md

 # player_curser_input

-Study games player cursor as image input, most of the games we reqire to know player position in the screen and objects to perform efficiency action continue without curse we can do by these methods as sample:
+Study games player cursor as image input, most of the games that we are required to know player position on the screen and objects to perform efficiency action continue without game's cursers we can do it by these methods as samples:

 ### 1. Image enchantments : ###

-Extracting features or masking, significant of data can by types, contrast, dimensions, widths, layers and criticals.
+Extracting features or masking, significant of data can decided by its types, data contrast, data dimensions, input widths, input layers and criticals.

 ```
 input = tf.constant( input, dtype=tf.int32 ).numpy()